 Case Study from Guillaume Radenkovic, Global Head of Collaboration Services End User Experience

 Over the past year organisations have, in effect, had to transfer the office into virtual workspace.
-Guillaume Radenkovic will share his experience of how Michelin has harnessed the power of a diverse collaboration toolset to enable work to be carried out across the network.
-He’ll be looking at the practicalities of managing and monitoring the virtual work platform and guaranteeing quality of service, as well as providing insights into how people are working now, and what beckons for the future.
+In a fascinating and insightful presentation, Guillaume Radenkovic shared his experience of how Michelin has harnessed the power of a diverse collaboration toolset to enable work to be carried out across the network.
+This involves looking at the practicalities of managing and monitoring the virtual work platform and guaranteeing quality of service, as well as understanding how people are working now, and what beckons for the future.

 Coworking in Nature: Deep work heaven to release the Creative in every professional

 Case Study from Julianne Becker, Co-Founder of the Workation Retreat Coconat outside of Berlin

 While there’s been a focus over the past year on homeworking and how, if or when we can “return to the office”, we mustn’t forget over the past decade there’s been a major increase in both coworking and the phenomenon of the “digital nomad”.